A review on the equation of state of color superconductivity via holography: Introduction

-One way to study the CSC phase is to apply the AdS/CFT correspondence or holography \cite{Maldacena98}.
-Because the CSC phase occurs below the QCD scale we add one extra compact dimension $y$ to the boundary that corresponds to the QCD scale and the scale of this extra dimension as $R_y$.
-Hence the bulk will be $AdS_6$ \cite{nam2021more}.
-However, in \cite{Kazuo 2019} if we only use the Einstein$-$Maxwell gravity and standard Maxwell interaction, we only study the CSC with $N_c=1$.
-In \cite{nam2021more} with Einstein$-$Gauss$-$Bonnet gravity, we can study CSC with $N_c=2$ and $N_c=3$ with $\alpha<0$.
-In this paper, we will use the holographic model with Einstein$-$Gauss$-$Bonnet (EGB) gravity to probe the equation of state $p=p(\mu)$ of the color superconductivity in the inner core of the compact star.
+However, one problem is in \cite{Kazuo 2019} if we only use the Einstein-Maxwell gravity and standard Maxwell interaction, we only study the CSC with $N_c=1$ in the deconfinement phase and no CSC phase transition in confinement phase.
+To solve this problem, the author in \cite{nam2021more} proved that if we use Einstein-Gauss-Bonnet gravity, we can study CSC with $N_c=2$ and $N_c=3$ when $\alpha<0$ and the magnitude of $\alpha$ is sufficiently large with both confinement (very low temperature) and deconfinement phase (finite temperature).
+In this paper, we will use this holographic model to probe the equation of state $p=p(\mu)$ of the color superconductivity phase in confinement and deconfinement case.

 The organization of this paper is as follows.
-In section \ref{sec2} we quick review the holographic model for the CSC phase in EGB gravity.
-In section \ref{sec3}, we find the equation of state of the CSC phase in the deconfinement phase.
-And finally, in section \ref{sec4}, we conclude the main results and mention some open questions and interesting future directions.
+In section \ref{sec2} and \ref{sec3} we quick review the holographic model for the CSC phase in EGB gravity and the ability for the CSC with $N_c=3$ in this model.
+In section \ref{sec4}, we find the form of equation of state of the CSC phase in confinement and deconfinement phase.
+And finally, in section \ref{sec5}, we conclude the main results and mention some open questions and interesting future directions.